serverless/dashboard/docs/concepts/scopes.md

 # Scopes
-To make sense of Traces coming into our system we need to recognize them as somethign we recognize.
+To make sense of Traces coming into our system we need to recognize them as something we recognize.
 We call these patterns Scopes.
-Scopes are defined by a set of tags we recongize being included on the [Trace](traces.md).
-When we receive Traces that match one of our recongized Scopes we ingest it into our system.
+Scopes are defined by a set of tags we recognize being included on the [Trace](traces.md).
+When we receive Traces that match one of our recognized Scopes we ingest it into our system.

 These scopes are represented in our UI as [Curated Metric Views](../using/metrics.md)